tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - CPUs and GPUs that are primarily used for gaming and large workstations
 - Network of miners is more widely distributed
 - More difficult for single bad player to control more than 50% of the networks computational power
-- limiting the potential of double spends.
+- Limiting the potential of double spends.

 +++
 ## ASIC resistant or ASIC friendly?

-- Very important decision that can affect the security of the block chain
+- Very important decision that can affect the security of the blockchain
 - The Grin team's choice to support the ASIC community and trying to balancing an ASIC friendly and an ASIC resistant PoW algorithm will be interesting with many potential pitfalls.

 ---